Pen – FrøyaRingen (NYTEK23)

 7.1 Precautions

 When replacing equipment and components on a ScaleAQ pen, the new equipment and components must be approved by ScaleAQ AS.
-The responsibility lies at ScaleAQ only when spare parts and service personnel approved by ScaleAQ is used.
+The responsibility lies with ScaleAQ only when spare parts and service personnel approved by ScaleAQ are employed.

 During normal operation, inspections and maintenance of the pen must be conducted regurarly.
 Based on risk evaluations and risk analysis performed by ScaleAQ, inspection and maintenance intervals with check points have been created and are minimum requirements during normal operation.